-Doesn’t it feel as though Christmas is just around the corner?
-In a blink we will be in the depth of January, drowning in New year, New me.
+There is no denying, no matter how much I long to still be enjoying the summer, Christmas is almost here.
+In less than a blink, we will be in the depth of January, drowning in New year, New me.
 The Christmas lights are shining.
 The songs are on repeat and colleagues are either fully embracing the Christmas spirit or hiding away.
 Over the years Christmas has changed for me.
-I am no longer the child waking up at 4 am running downstairs with my little sister to see what Santa has left.
-I am now the 27-year-old who wakes at 4 am and lies in bed until members of my family will wake up and join me in my excitement.
+I am no longer the child waking up at 4 am running downstairs with my sister to see what Santa has left.
+I am now the 27-year-old (how I wish I was still this age) who wakes at 4 am and lies in bed until members of my family will wake up and join me in my excitement.
 I love Christmas as an adult, there are aspects which I did not appreciate as a child which are now the core of Christmas for me.
-These are the small aspects of festivities which make me love Christmas.
+These are the small festivities which leave me counting down for December despite my protests of ‘it’s all too early’.

-Snuggled on the sofa making my way through Christmas films always makes me feel festive.
-Muppet Christmas carol ‘only one more sleep ’till Christmas’, will always make me feel like a child waiting for Christmas again.
+Wrapped up in a duvet on the sofa making my way through Christmas films always makes me feel festive.
+Muppet Christmas carol ‘only one more sleep ’till Christmas’, will always take me back to the Christmas Eve excitement I always longed for before drinking myself to midnight became a thing.

 The German festive markets have been growing in popularity over the years.
 I always enjoy visiting new markets.
 Walking around with mulled wine and trying to avoid all the chocolate delights they all sell.